-2023 SITE SELECTION
+2024 SITE SELECTION

-For 2023, 212 sites were ultimately selected for sampling.
-Of these, 13 were benchmark sites.
-Another 13 sites were re-sample sites and 19 were pre-sample sites, which will be re-sample sites next year (2024).
-Benchmark, re-sample, and pre-sample sites were sorted to the top of the sampling list because they were the highest priority sites to be sampled.
+For 2024, 215 sites have been selected for sampling (Figure 3).
+Of these, 12 are benchmark sites.
+Another 18 sites are re-sample sites and 18 are pre-sample sites, which will be re-sample sites next year (2025).
+Benchmark, re-sample, and pre-sample sites are sorted to the top of the sampling list because they are the highest priority sites to be sampled.
 By sorting next year's resample sites to the top of the list, this helps ensure that most crews sample them, allowing more complete comparison of year-to-year variation when the sites are sampled again the next year.
-Because this is our third sampling round, crews were familiar with most of the sites on the 2023 site list.
+Because this is our third sampling round, crews are familiar with most of the sites on the 2024 site list.

-Benchmark sites are sites that are not on the site list, are special interest sites that were too far down the site list and risked not being sampled by all crews, or are sites that are considered a reference of some type and are being sampled more frequently.
+Benchmark sites (Figure 4) are sites that are not on the site list, are special interest sites that were too far down the site list and risked not being sampled by all crews, or are sites that are considered a reference of some type and are being sampled more frequently.
 Sites that were not on the site list typically are too small, disconnected from lake influence, or are not a wetland at this time, and thus do not fit the protocol.
 These sites are added back to the sampling list by request of researchers, agencies, or others who have specific interest in the sites.
 Many of these sites are scheduled for restoration, and the groups who will be restoring them need baseline data against which to determine restoration success.
 Each year, Coastal Wetland Monitoring (CWM) researchers get a number of requests to provide baseline data for restoration work.

-We now have approximately 95 sites for which at least a portion of sampling is designated as "benchmark."
+We now have approximately 100 sites for which at least a portion of sampling is designated as "benchmark."
 Of these sites, about 40 are to evaluate restoration efforts and about a dozen serve as reference sites for their area or for nearby restoration sites.
 The rest are more intensive monitoring sites at which the extra data will help provide long-term context and better ecological understanding of coastal wetlands.
-Almost all benchmark sites are in the US.
+Although most benchmark sites are in the US, several recently added benchmark sites are in Canada.